mahfuzsust/mahfuzsust.github.io/source/_posts/scaling-collaborative-editor.md

 4. Notification service
 5. Comment service

 All of these service can be developed and deployed independently behind load balancer.
-Autoscaling can be done based on different attributes.
+Auto scaling can be done based on different attributes.

 ## Storage decisions
 We have plethora of database solutions to choose from.
 For out implementation, we can have different combination of selection.